-- First Offense: If there have been no prior DWI convictions within the last 3 years, the loss of license will be for one year The three years is counted from one DWI arrest date to the next.
+If there have been no prior DWI convictions within the last 3 years, the loss of license will be for one year.
+Three years is counted from one DWI arrest date to the next, not by conviction dates.
 The date a case was tried in court and license was revoked is not considered in this situation.

-- Second Offense: Receiving two Driving While Impaired charges within 3 years will result in a second offense DWI charge if the first DWI resulted in a conviction.
-Loss of your North Carolina license will be for four years.
+Receiving two Driving While Impaired charges within 3 years will result in a second offense DWI charge if the first DWI resulted in a conviction.
+The loss of your North Carolina license will be for four years.
 There is a possibility of having a hearing by the NC DMV to restore your license after 2 years if you have completed a DWI substance abuse program and have made significant changes in your lifestyle.
-These changes will have to verified by witnesses at a DWI DMV hearing.
+These changes will have to be verified by witnesses at a DWI DMV hearing.

-- Third Offense: Three DWI offenses within 10 years, and the last 2 occurred within 5 years will result in permanent loss of Driver’s License.
+Three DWI offenses within 10 years and the last 2 occurred within 5 years will result in the permanent loss of Driver’s License.
 However, after 5 years, the DWI offender can request a hearing by the North Carolina Division of Motor Vehicles to reinstate the Driver’s License.

-- Habitual Impaired Driving: Receiving a fourth DWI conviction within a 10 year period will result in a conviction of Habitual Impaired Driving.
+Receiving a third DWI conviction within a 10 year period will result in a conviction of Habitual Impaired Driving.
 This DWI is considered a felony and a minimum prison sentence of one year.
 The prison sentence can not be suspended or shortened for any reason.
 Loss of Driver’s License is lifetime and cannot be reinstated at any time.
 No appeals are allowed by the North Carolina DMV for a conviction of Habitual Impaired Driving.

-NC DWI Levels I & II always result in active jail time, according to NC DWI laws.
-The jail time may range from 1 – 2 weeks all the way to 2 years for a level I NC DWI offense.
+DWI Levels I & II result in active jail time, according to NC DWI laws.
+Jail time may range from 1 – 2 weeks to 2 years for a Level I DWI or habitual offenders.